Do you want to learn brush lettering, but you struggle with your thick and thin strokes?

 If you don’t have the same amount of experience and practice that that person has and you think that pen is going to solve your problems, you may be disappointed when you get that pen and the result does not come out the same for you.

-The reason I recommend one of these two brush pens, especially when you’re starting is that they give you so much control.
+The reason I recommend one of these brush pens, especially when you’re starting is that they give you more control.

-The tip here is smaller and it’s not as flexible which means it’s going to be easier to control.
+The tip of these brush pens is smaller and it’s not as flexible which means it’s going to be easier to control.
 This will be a lot easier for you when you’re learning your basic strokes, your alphabet, your thicks and your thins.

 So, if you’re having trouble with your thicks and thins, try one of these brush pens.